rindow/rindow-matlib/README.md

 $ sudo update-alternatives --config liblapack.so.3-x86_64-linux-gnu
 ```

-If you really want to use the pthread version of OpenBLAS, please switch to the serial version of rindow-matlib.
+If you really want to use the OpenMP version of OpenBLAS, please switch to the serial version of rindow-matlib.

-There are no operational mode conflicts with OpenBLAS on Windows.

 But, If you really want to use the pthread version of OpenBLAS, please switch to the serial version of rindow-matlib.